aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 ## ** BP 5.1.19  - Debugging and monitoring Spark applications **

+EMR provides several options to debug and monitor your Spark application.

+With regards to Spark UI, you have 3 options.

+1.
+You can leverage EMR's persistent UI feature to

 ## ** BP 5.1.20  -   Common Errors **

-1. **Avoid 503 slow downs**
+1. **S3 503 Slow Down Mitigation**
- * For mitigating S3 throttling errors, consider increasing fs.s3.maxRetries in emrfs-site configuration.
+For mitigating S3 throttling errors, consider increasing *fs.s3.maxRetries* in emrfs-site configuration.
 By default, it is set to 15 and you may need to increase it based on your workload needs.
- * You can also increase the multipart upload threshold in EMRFS.
+You can also increase the multipart upload threshold in EMRFS.
 Default value at which MPU triggers is 128 MB.

 ```
 [{